Adyasha8105/Adyasha8105/README.md

 <br>
 <img align="right" width="50%" src="https://user-images.githubusercontent.com/54095539/103103952-894d4980-464a-11eb-8670-5b026829077b.png">

-- 🔭 I’m currently working as a Frontend Developer & making my grip on new innovations and ideas related to tech 👀
+- 🔭 I’m currently working as a Frontend Developer & making my grip on new innovations and ideas related to tech.
 - 🌱 Meanwhile I'm sharing my new learnings on my [blog](https://adyablogs.tech//).
 - 🥅 2021 Goals: Expertise in CP, React and contribute to Open Source projects, survive the second wave of pandemic!
 - 📫 I share what I think on [Twitter](https://twitter.com/Adyasha8105)